ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject2.md

 - Overall Aesthetics
 - Overall Narrative

- Criterion   |                What I Hope to Evaluate                 |                Guiding Questions
+ Evaluation Criteria   |                What I Hope to Evaluate                 |                Guiding Questions
   ------------ | ------------- | -------------
 Relatability | To evaluate whether the story being presented strikes a chord with the interviewee.
 This will help me measure if I have chosen the right representative to interview | **1.** From the title page, what do you hope to see in this storyboard?<br />**2.** Is topic of interest to you and do you have prior knowlege of it?<br />**3.** What were you surprised to find out?

- Criterion            |                What I Hope to Evaluate                   |                  Guiding Questions
+ Evaluation Criterion            |                What I Hope to Evaluate                   |                  Guiding Questions
 ---|---|---|
 Relatability| To evaluate whether the story being presented strikes a chord with the interviewee.
 This will help me measure if I have chosen the right representative to interview| 1.
 From the title page, what do you hope to see in this storyboard?<br />2.
 Is topic of interest to you and do you have prior knowlege of it?<br />3.
 What were you surprised to find out?
 Emotional Appeal| To evaluate if the story arc I followed in designing my narrative invokes emotions as I had hoped it would|